Please ensure Javascript is enabled for purposes of website accessibility

 4:00 PM | Information Booth

-Join artists and cultural organizers from Tangled Art + Disability and the Canadian Cultural Society of the Deaf (CCSD) for a guided tour highlighting the work of Deaf and disabled artists at TOAF64.
-The tour is in both Spoken English and ASL.
+Visitors joined artists and cultural organizers from Tangled Art + Disability and the Canadian Cultural Society of the Deaf (CCSD) for a guided tour highlighting the work of Deaf and disabled artists at TOAF64.
+The tour was in both Spoken English and ASL.

 tender